 Currently, the RPD has an in-car camera system that is aging out.
 The Town has applied for and has received a grant for Body Worn Cameras (BWCs); however, it is a matching grant, and the Town's part of the grant requires an investment of \$8,000 for a new server to process the BWC data.
-The new server will also manage other data necessary for the RPD's day to day operations.
+The new server will also manage other data necessary for the RPD's day-to-day operations.
 The Town is currently in talks with its own IT consultants and the State E-Justice program on the use of local servers vs. hosted servers and the security blocks that need to be in place.

 According to RPD policy, an officer's name and badge number will be provided upon request.
 Officers are becoming more accustomed to providing their names at the beginning of an interaction.
-Currently, it depends on the nature of the call, but normal protocol is in accordance with the Mental Hygiene Law section 9.41 for psychiatric emergencies to build a relationship with the person in crisis.
+Currently, it depends on the nature of the call, but standard protocol is in accordance with the Mental Hygiene Law section 9.41 for psychiatric emergencies to build a relationship with the person in crisis.

 - Set goals for change and measure progress over time towards those goals.
-Accurate and regularly reported data is central to this, as without it, one cannot measure progress and thus cannot know if reforms are working. - Facilitate Public access to police data.
+Accurate and regularly reported data is central to this, as without it, one cannot measure progress and thus cannot know if reforms are working. - Facilitate Public access to Police data.
 This Committee feels strongly that policy and legal issues currently preventing public access to de-identified policing data must be changed.
 A more regular review of this data must be conducted by oversight organizations such as the RPC.
-Of course, the release of this type of data needs to be done thoughtfully to ensure that individual privacy and other legal rights are protected, but we believe, based on our research, that this can be done while still allowing much greater public access. - Create a data dashboard.
+Of course, the release of this type of data needs to be done thoughtfully to ensure that individual privacy and other legal rights are protected.
+However, we believe, based on our research, that this can be done while still allowing much more significant public access. - Create a data dashboard.
 We recommend that the RPD, working with the Ulster County Law Enforcement Center, developed a "data dashboard" that can be accessed by the public via their website that would provide timely de-identified data analysis in a format easily understood by the public.
 While the Committee's work is focused primarily on making demographic information more broadly available, other data may be of value to include as well.
-Finally, we would strongly recommend that the RPC have a standing agenda item to review both the data dashboard and more confidential data related to police conduct at each meeting.
+Finally, we would strongly recommend that the RPC have a standing agenda item to review both the data dashboard and more confidential data related to Police conduct at each meeting.
 This could include data associated with any reform goals established by the Committee. - Enhance representation on Rosendale's Police Commission.
-Regarding citizen oversight and external accountability, the Police Commission is fulfilling its mandate as one layer of accountability and the Town Board as another layer of police oversight.
-A suggestion would be to add two positions, such as Citizen Advocate and Liaison, perhaps a POC, to the PC, to enhance representation.
-The Town should allow the community residents to nominate a PoC or member of a vulnerable population (LGBTQI) to the Board. - Upgrade RPD's technology to enhance Transparency.
-Regarding data technology and transparency, the RPD is operating with dated technology, which needs to be upgraded for Body Worn Cameras to be operational and for records management to be functional.
+Regarding citizen oversight and external accountability, the Police Commission is fulfilling its mandate as one layer of accountability and the Town Board as another layer of Police oversight.
+A suggestion would be to add two liaison positions, who are familiar with minority and traditionally marginalized communities, to the PC, to enhance representation. - Upgrade RPD's technology to enhance Transparency.
+Regarding data technology and transparency, the RPD operates with dated technology, which needs to be upgraded for Body Worn Cameras to be operational and for records management to be functional.
 Another suggestion is to make redacted arrest data more readily available to the public via the town website.